jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

 = Limitation and Future work

-_This chapter discuss the challenges and issues we meet throught out the whore precess period.
-We also outlined several possible solution or related research for the furture work_
+_This chapter discuss the challenges and issues we meet through out the whore precess.
+We also outline several possible solutions and related research for  furture work._
 #v(15pt)

 == Data Optimization